samweber320-ux/Stock-Market-Estimation/README.md

   provide trading advice.
 * Cached CSV files are written to `data_store/` for future reference.
 * Stored memories live under `data_store/memories/` and capture each indicator snapshot plus any note you supply.
+Entries older than the retention window (seven days by default) are trimmed automatically so analyses rely on recently updated information.